Universität Bonn

 What is recommended?

-• The CC-BY license is also recommended by those in charge of research policy, including both the German Rectors' Conference and the German Council of Science and Humanities.
+• The CC-BY license is recommended by those in charge of research policy, including both the German Rectors' Conference and the German Council of Science and Humanities.

 • There is no consensus over what type of use is actually excluded by licenses with a "non-commercial" (NC) element.